unfurld/unfurld/README.md

 Unfurld is a microservice to unfurl links ([like in Slack](https://medium.com/slack-developer-blog/everything-you-ever-wanted-to-know-about-unfurling-but-were-afraid-to-ask-or-how-to-make-your-e64b4bb9254)).
 It handles wrangling with the multiple standards for embedding information about web pages: oEmbed, Twitter Cards, Facebook Open Graph, HTML meta tags.

-TODO: Add note saying that this can be either self-hosted or bought on unfurld.io
+**TODO**: Add note saying that this can be either self-hosted or bought on unfurld.io

 ## Example